LightningDrop/MTB-data-project/README.md

   #### 4. Stopping the container
   If you want to stop the container just simply press `CTRL+C` then confirm with `y`

+## Project Summary

+  #### Tech Stack:
+  Python, Docker, pandas, jupyter notebook, pyodbc

+  #### General Information
+  This program is created to showcase the cleaning of data and its upload to the cloud.